SilentNightSound/GI-Model-Importer/Guides/AnimatedTextureTutorial.md

 ; Default behaviour when animation is inactive.
 Setting `0` has the texture continue to appear, setting `1` makes it vanish
-; Setting `-1` will make only the parts that correspond to an fx value of 0 vanish (ie parts that are always inactive) `$\RabbitFX\cutout1`
+; Setting `-1` will make only the parts that correspond to an fx value of 0 vanish (ie parts that are always inactive) ; Setting `2` is a special value, which causes glowmap1 to always cutout (intended use is to be used together with `cutout2 = 2` to use glowmap1 as a maskr; see Addendum for details)
+`$\RabbitFX\cutout1`

 ; Same as above, but for glowmap2.
 Not required if not setting glowmap2
 ; If both glowmap1 and glowmap2 are active, these take priority.
-If not specified, they are all set to `0`
-; `cuout2` behaves slightly differently than `cutout1`, including being able to set `2` to make only glowmap2 parts that overlap glowmap1 parts appear; see Addendum for details
+If not specified, they are all set to `0` ; Setting `2` makes only glowmap2 parts that overlap glowmap1 parts appear; see Addendum for details `$\RabbitFX\Time2`
-`$\RabbitFX\Time2`
 `$\RabbitFX\Radius2`
 `$\RabbitFX\AnimationMode2`